 The default approach to managing soil salinity at Alberta sites is via Tier 1 guidelines for electrical conductivity (EC) and sodium adsorption ratio (SAR).
-The Alternate Closure Protocol provides a parallel, but separate methodology to ensure the health of vegetation communities, and accordingly, sites successfully meeting the criteria of the Alternate Closure Protocol do not need to meet the default Tier 1 guideline values for EC and SAR.
+The Alternate Closure Protocol provides a parallel, but separate methodology to ensure that valued receptors do not experience adverse effects, and accordingly, sites successfully meeting the criteria of the Alternate Closure Protocol do not need to meet the default Tier 1 guideline values for EC and SAR.